moj-analytical-services/user-guidance/README.md

 When you create a PR, CircleCI will check that your changes build correctly.

-When you merge a PR into `master`, CircleCI will build the user guidance and deploy the output files to a bucket in Amazon S3.
+When you merge a PR into `main`, CircleCI will build the user guidance and deploy the output files to a bucket in Amazon S3.
 The user guidance is then served at [user-guidance.services.alpha.mojanalytics.xyz][url] through a content delivey network (CDN) provided by Amazon CloudFront.

 ## Contribute to the guidance